xelanicol/Portfolio/README.md

 This 2024 challenge had the objective of predicting insurance premiums based on customer data, based on a dataset of over 1 million samples.

 I entered the competition and developed a machine learning model after performing exploratory data analysis.
-I achieved rank #234/1394 (top 17% of entries), demonstrating the ability to develop a high-scoring model (updated 19/12/2024).
+I achieved rank #456/2392 (within top 20% of entries), demonstrating the ability to develop a high-scoring model.

 <a href="https://github.com/xelanicol/Portfolio/blob/main/Kaggle_regression_insurance/kaggle_regression_insurance_keep_native_categorical_keep_NA.md">Link to Jupyter Notebook</a>